ginic/bluebikes-importer/src/bluebikes/stations/published/README.md

 This file maps stations from older files to their correct station ids in more recent station files.
 It is used to create a view that joins the stations from the original Bluebikes trips data ("raw" stations) to their "correct" stations.
 Note that for this join to work the pair `(correct_id, correct_name)` cannot be the same as `(raw_id, raw_name)`.
-At least one of the id or name has to be different.
+At least one of the id or name should be different.

 ```text
 correct_id,correct_name,correct_src_file,raw_id,raw_name,raw_src_file